chriott/DeAMR/README.md

 ## Modal particles

 German has a large set of different particles.
-The subset of modal particles are annotated in a way that captures the semantics of the - sometimes convoluted - interaction between the particle itself and the grammatical mood.
-Here is a table that presents a range of different possible examples and their corresponding annotation:
+The subset of modal particles is annotated to capture the semantics of the - sometimes convoluted - interaction between the particle itself and the grammatical mood.
+Here is a table that presents various examples and their corresponding annotations:

 | Modal particle                                                                    | Context                                                 | Annotation                     |